 My Cleveland Bridge Builders Journey: Broadening My Horizons

-I’m often asked how the Cleveland Bridge Builders (CBB) program is going, and seven months in to the program, there’s two words that spring to my mind – enlightening and transformative!
+I’m often asked how the Cleveland Bridge Builders (CBB) program is going, and seven months into the program, there are two words that spring to my mind – enlightening and transformative!
 Since the kick-off retreat in September, I’ve dedicated considerable time to the program, between sessions, workshops, small team meetings, but I can already see the pay-off for years to come.

 Some of you might remember from an earlier post that as part of the program that we’ve been challenged with meeting everyone in the Class (that’s 60 people!) over coffee, lunch or a beer.
 So how am I doing?
 Well…… I won’t bore you with the figures and I can’t deny that it’s a struggle to fit everyone in but I am still determined to do it.
 Ultimately, this is what I see as the best part of the program.
 With everyone I’ve met with so far, it’s been great to get to know them better and it has been a wonderful opportunity to understand their aspirations, their motivations for change and learn from them.
 I can honestly say they are an amazing bunch and totally inspirational!

-Thanks Brian!
-We look forward to your next instalment.
+Thanks, Brian!
+We look forward to your next installment.

 Brian Marino is a Partner and Financial Planner at Skylight Cleveland